joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-09-nematode-addition.md

 date: 2020/08/09
 ---

->Question It's year 4 of quarantine and all computing power is reserved for face filters that make you look like a baby or the GEICO lizard.
+>**Question** It's year 5 of quarantine and all computing power is reserved for face filters that make you look like a baby or the GEICO lizard.
 If you want to crunch numbers there's a new calculator in town — the _C. elegans_ petri dish.
+>
+>To add two numbers $x$ and $y$ you gather as many nematodes, put them in the dish, and come back the next day to see how many nematodes there are.
+The nematodes will pair bond (sex doesn't matter, _C. elegans_ are almost all hermaphroditic) and each pair will procreate (yielding one new worm), or not, with probability $1/2.$
+>
-To add two numbers $x$ and $y$ you gather as many nematodes, put them in the dish, and come back the next day to see how many nematodes there are.
-The nematodes will pair bond (sex doesn't matter, _C. elegans_ are hermaphroditic) and each pair will procreate, or not, with probability $1/2.$ It's noisy, and it's random, but that's the best we can do in these trying times.
-To raise a number $x$ to the $n^\text{th}$ power, you gather as many nematodes and leave them in the dish $n$ days, and however many there are upon your return is $x^n.$ Under these rules, what is $(1+1)^n$?
+>It's noisy, and it's random, but that's the best we can do in these trying times.
+To raise a number $x$ to the $n^\text{th}$ power, you gather as many nematodes and leave them in the dish for $n$ days, and however many there are upon your return is $x^n.$ Under these rules, what is $(1+1)^n$?

 <!--more-->